yoeo/scala-explained/functions.md

 ## Functions with a variable number of parameters

-Functions with a variable number of parameters can be defined by adding `*` after type of the parameter that will be repeated.
+Functions with a variable number of parameters can be defined by adding `*` after the type of the parameter that will be repeated.
 These function are sometimes called **variadic functions**.

 It is also possible to send a **list of values as arguments** to